-Bushwalking Victoria (previously known as The Federation of Victorian Walking Clubs or VicWalk), is a grouping of more than sixty clubs and individual members.
+Bushwalking Victoria (formerly Federation of Victorian Walking Clubs or VicWalk), represents more than sixty clubs as well as individual members.
 Bushwalking Victoria promotes safe and enjoyable bushwalking, conservation of the bush and represents bushwalking to the public and to government.
 As well as bushwalking, the activities of member clubs include ski touring, rock climbing, orienteering, mountaineering, canoeing, bicycling, rafting and rogaining.

 Bushwalking Victoria has maintained a Search and Rescue Section since 1949.
-The FWVC Search and Rescue Section was formed to assist Police during searches for people lost in remote or difficult terrain.
-This occurred after a number of individual members of bushwalking Clubs served as volunteers during an unsuccessful search for a solo walker lost at Wilsons Promontory.
-Senior Police were very impressed with the skill and independence of these walkers and encouraged the Federation to establish a formal search and rescue group.
+Its Search and Rescue Section was formed to assist Police during searches for people lost in remote or difficult terrain.
+This occurred after a number of individual members of bushwalking clubs served as volunteers during an unsuccessful search for a solo walker lost at Wilsons Promontory.
+Senior Police were very impressed with the skill and independence of these walkers and encouraged the Federation (as it was then known) to establish a formal search and rescue group.
 Several clubs made this a reality.

 The organisation is totally voluntary and involves around 300 people.